08 Apr 2025

 Using Expandfile to Generate Web Sites

 I first used expandfile to translate "HTML with extensions" input (which I called HTMX) into HTML, mostly to include common boilerplate, such as page banners and CSS layout instructions used on all my web pages.
 I added features to allow source files to set variables that boilerplate files could use, like "page title" and "date updated" in the page header and footer.
+This saved typing, avoided errors, and made it easier to keep all pages consistent.

 The big advance for me was introducing the *block builtin, and the pattern of writing HTMX files that

-I added the *shell builtin function to expandfile so that it could access operating system commands like date and additional helper programs I wrote in Perl, like fmtnum and filedaysold.
+I added the *shell builtin function to expandfile so that it could access operating system commands like date and invoke additional helper programs I wrote in Perl, like fmtnum and filedaysold.

 Connecting expandfile to my local MySQL database and supporting *sqlloop was the next big step.
 This provided consistent formatting for lists of people, publications, glossary entries, and website page indexes, and defined a lightweight way for any HTMX file to refer to data from these lists.
 I used this to have multiple pages refer to facts that were kept in one place in SQL data.
 These changes reduced the chance that an editing mistake would screw up a whole page, or that I'd forget to update all the pages that used a fact.